 Name of Pupil D.O.B

 Year Class Teacher

+ισαι Olass Teacher

 Date of referral Signature

-Highlight areas of concern
+Highlight areas of \n'

-Refusal to follow class routines: Violence:
+w class routines: Violence:

 Not starting work Hitting

-Not completing work Spitting

-Calling out during lessons Kicking
+Not completing was Calling out during Spitting

-Not joining in with activities Biting
+Not joining in with Kicking Biting

-Refusal to follow teacher instructions Throwing missiles
+teacher instructions Throwing missiles

-Flight tendencies: Bad language
+Flight tendencie Bad language

-Leaving their seat Swearing
+Leaving their sea Swearing

-Leaving the classroom Name calling
+Leaving the class Name calling

-Leaving the building
+Leaving the build riamo caming

+9

-Presentation of the child's difficulties.
+Presentation of the he child's difficulties.
 Known triggers

 Strategies used within classroom provision

 How successful were the strategies you have implemented?
 Discussion with pupil.
-Does the pupil enjoy school/ particular subjects/rewards?

-Discussions / conversations you have had with the pupils' parents

-Involvement of outside agencies e.g. The White House, Early Help, Social Services, Northcott

-Is a positive Handing Plan in place?

-Yes / No

-Feedback and advice from Phase Leader following observation of child and discussion with teacher:

-Review Date:

-Date:

-Signature:

-Review Notes:

-Outcome:

-Remove from Cause for Concern/Remain a Cause for Concern/Refer to Behaviour A dditional

-Needs Plan
+Does the pupil enjoy scho ol/ particular subjects/rewards?
+D: : / Discussions / conversations you have had with t ne pupils' parents Involvement of outside agencies e.g. The White House, Early Help, Social Services, Northcott Is a positive Handing Plan in place?
+Yes / No is a positive Handing Flair in place: 163/110 Feedback and advice from Phase Leader foll owing observation of child and discussion with teacher: owing observation or orma and allocation with Review Date: Date: Signature: Review Notes: Outcome: ause for Concern/Refer to Behaviour Additional Needs Plan